GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 > - ENS
 > - Snapshot

-The original creator has formally **renounced control** via a published **Founder Manifesto**.
+The original creator:
+- Is no longer in control
+- Has formally renounced privileged rights via the **Founder Manifesto**

 ---

 ### ⚠ Disclaimers

-This document is informational.
+This document is informational:
+> ❗ It is not legal advice
-It is not:
+> ❗ It is not financial guidance

-- Legal advice
-- Financial guidance
+Readers should:
+- Conduct independent research

-> Readers should conduct independent research and consult local legal frameworks before engaging with any aspect of the DAO.
+- Consult local legal frameworks before engaging with the DAO

 ---

 ## 🔟 Legal & Declarative Documentation

-All key documents are available in the project’s public repository:
+All key documents are available in the DAO’s public repository:
 [📁 GitHub Repository →](https://github.com/GPARKPRO/GlobalPark-DAO)

-> Documents are published openly and regularly updated to ensure:
+Documents are:
-> - Transparency
+- Published openly
-> - Trust
+- Regularly updated
-> - Alignment with decentralized governance
+- Aligned with the DAO’s decentralized governance model

 ---